 -[p.
-121/89] "'Good morning, Hodgesaargh,' she said."
+89] "'Good morning, Hodgesaargh,' she said."

 Hodgesaargh is based on Dave Hodges, a UK fan who runs a project called The REAL Hitch Hiker's Guide to the Galaxy.
-This is a computer database containing a couple of thousand entries (the project began in 1987) in the style of Douglas Adams's Hitch Hiker's Guide.
+This is a computer database containing a couple of thousand entries (the project began in 1987) in the style of

+Douglas Adams's Hitch Hiker's Guide.
 Dave takes his Guide along with him to SF conventions and events, where he auctions off printed versions of the Guide in order to raise money for charity.
-This is why the Guide is not readily available, e.g. on the Internet.

-One of the entries in the Guide concerns a computer virus called "Terry", which, it says, "autographs all the files on the disk as well as any nearby manuals".
+One of the entries in his Guide concerns a computer virus called "Terry", which, it says, "autographs all the files on the disk as well as any nearby manuals".